Is Santa Claus real?

-Although there is not a perfect moment to tell them, I always recommend parents to tell them prior to the holiday season.
+Although there is not a perfect moment to tell them, I always recommend parents to tell them before the holiday season.
 Have you noticed that you see more pregnant ladies when you are pregnant?
-Or you buy a Jeep and now everyone has a Jeep?
-They will be more observant of this during the holiday season; therefore, it would help to actually allow them to let the information sink in when there is not a lot of bias.
+Or you buy a Jeep and now everyone has a jeep?
+They will be more observant of this during the holiday season; therefore, it would help to allow them to let the information sink in when there is not a lot of bias.

 One of the benefits of telling our kids about Santa before the holidays is that we will have the opportunity to teach them the history and purpose of this character.
-It is vital that we tell them the reason why we wanted them to have the illusion about Santa and also the purpose of it.
+We must tell them the reason why we wanted them to have the illusion about Santa and also the purpose of it.
 The goal is that the child’s belief becomes a nice memory and possibly a tradition.

 Explaining some details such as Santa’s real name and figure (Saint Nicholas and Sinterklaas) may be something that can make things a little easier to digest.